westonludeke/bloglist/README.md

 ### About

-A MERN stack app displaying a list of tech websites.
+A MERN stack app displaying a list of tech blogs.

 ### Details

+The project contains a RESTful back end in Express for creating, deleting, reading, and updating the list of blogs.
+Certain endpoints are limited to authenticated users only.
+Unit and integration tests were written using Jest and SuperTest.

+The frontend is build using React.
+Logged in users can add new blogs to the site or delete existing blog.
+Unit testing of React components was done using Jest and React Testing Library.
+End-to-End testing of the full stack application was done using Cypress.

+### Stack

+* HTTP requests using Axios
+* REST APIs using Node.js and Express
+* MongoDB with Mongoose
+* Express middleware for logging, error handling, etc.
+* ESLint
+* Unit testing and integration testing Express backend with Jest and SuperTest
+* User authentication to frontend using JSON web tokens
+* Password hasing using bcrypt
+* End-to-end testing of the full stack using Cypress

+### More Info

-This is the second MERN stack app I've built and is by far the most comprehensive full-stack app I've every build.
-The previous MERN app I built, a phonebook app, was created during the [FullStackOpen](https://fullstackopen.com/en/) program, which had a lot of hand-holding as I learned Mongo, Express, React, and Node.
+* This is the second MERN stack app I've built and is by far the most comprehensive full-stack app I've every build.
+The previous MERN app I built, a phonebook app, was created during the [FullStackOpen](https://fullstackopen.com/en/) program as I learned Mongo, Express, React, and Node.

-This app was built with zero hand-holding, as I wanted to build a new app from scratch to ensure that I had a full comprehension of all of the steps involved with creating a new MERN app and deploying it to Render.

-### Features
+* This app was built as a continuation upon the knowledge learned from the first app.

 * The [app is hosted on Render](https://bloglist-fvx5.onrender.com/).
 Note: because the site is running on the free versions of Mongo Atlas and Render, the site may be initially slow to load.

-* The actual functionality of the app is intentionally very limited, as the homepage only allows for adding new blogs to the list.

-* The backend's `tests` directory contains the API's tests, making HTTP requests and inspects the database with Mongoose.

-* The CSS is minimal as my focus wasn't on design or layout, but instead learning the MERN stack.
+* The CSS is minimal as my focus wasn't on design or layout.

-* User passwords are encrypted with bcrypt.

-### Todos

-* Add an option for `likes` to the `Add a New Blog` section in the UI.

-* ~~Refactor the application into separate modules.~~ [Done!]

-* ~~Add the ability to delete blogs from the list to the UI.~~ [Done!]

-* ~~Fix CSS display issues~~ [Done!]